midnightrun/notebooks/Tmux.md

 # Tmux
 Tmux is one of the tools I feel that I found too late in my career.
-It is one of the life savers which should be under the tool belt of anyone working day-to-day in the computer industry.
+It is one of the life savers which should be under the tool belt of anyone working in a day-to-day in the computer job.

-Simply put, Tmux is a Terminal Mutliplexer.
-That means it combines multiple terminals and displays those as just one.
-Which is in the beginning something similiar to a simple split in our terminal of choice but Tmux goes even further than this.
-Through its nature to be build upon a client <-> server architecture multiple clients can connect to those terminals or the client can detach from the terminal and come back at anytime and the processes are still running.
+Simply put, Tmux is a **Terminal Mutliplexer**.
+That means it combines **multiple** terminals and displays those **as just one**.
+Which is in the beginning something similiar to a simple split in our terminal of choice(e.g. iTerm, kitty)  but Tmux goes even further than this.
+Through its nature to be build upon a **client <-> server architecture** multiple clients can connect to those terminals or the client can detach from the terminal and come back at anytime and the processes are still running.

 ![Client-Server Architecture](client_server_architecture.png)

 This was for me one huge selling point for Tmux.
-How often I accidently closed a terminal with an important running process and just killed it through this hasty reaction or the connection dropped while ssh'ing into a server with multiple terminals open to troubleshoot things.
+How often I accidently closed a terminal with an important running process and just killed it through this hasty reaction or the connection dropped while ssh'ing into a server with multiple terminals open to troubleshoot things or performing a massive update.

-The building blocks of Tmux are sessions, windows and panes and the Prefix.
+**The building blocks of Tmux are sessions, windows and panes and the Prefix**.
 We will first follow a simple example of a day-to-day usage of Tmux and after this we will break down each part and discuss what just happend.

 ## Instructions